-- 8. In 1996, support to State and Federation governments amounted to US\$61 million, including: - A US\$17.4 million Building Repair Fund to rehabilitate buildings and office space for key government institutions, financed by the Governments of Japan and the Netherlands, and the European Commission (EC); - Technical assistance of US\$38.6 million to provide office equipment (such as furniture and computers, vehicles), advisory services, and training to key State and Federation institutions.
-Funds came from the Governments of Japan, Luxembourg, the Netherlands, Switzerland, the EC, the United States Agency for International Development (USAID), the United States (US) Treasury, the German Agency for Technical Cooperation (GTZ), the United Kingdom's Overseas Development Administration (ODA), and the World Bank; and - A US\$5 million Wage Fund to provide salary supplements to staff of the core State and Federation government institutions (financed by the Governments of the Netherlands and Switzerland, and the World Bank, under an Emergency Recovery Project) (table 2). - 9.
-With these resources and funds provided under the general fiscal support, donors directly supported more than ten Government institutions, including: - Federation Customs Administration (US\$2.7 million from the EC and others); - Federation Tax Administration (US\$1.8 million from the US Treasury and others); - Federation Payments Bureau (US\$0.4 million from the World Bank's Transition Assistance Credit); - Federation Banking Supervision Agency (US\$2.7 million from the Government of Switzerland, USAID, and others); - Federation Privatization Agency (being created; US\$1 million from the World Bank's Transition Assistance Credit); - Cantonal privatization agencies (being created; US\$4 million from the World Bank's Transition Assistance Credit); - Public finance control institutions, including financial police (US\$0.8 million from the World Bank's Transition Assistance Credit); and - Cantonal budget offices (US\$2 million from USAID and others).
+8. In 1996 support to State and Federation governments amounted to US\$69 million, including:

+- A US\$17.4 million Building Repair Fund to rehabilitate buildings and office space for key government institutions, financed by the Governments of Japan and the Netherlands, and the European Commission (EC); - Technical assistance of US\$46.6 million to provide office equipment (such as furniture and computers, and vehicles), advisory services, and training to key State and Federation institutions.
+Funds came from the Governments of Japan, Luxembourg, the Netherlands, Switzerland, the EC, the U.S. Agency for International Development (USAID), the U.S. Treasury, the German Agency for Technical Cooperation (GTZ), the U.K. Overseas Development Administration (ODA), and the World Bank; and - A US\$5 million Wage Fund to provide salary supplements to staff in the core State and Federation government institutions (financed by the Governments of the Netherlands and Switzerland, and the World Bank, under the Emergency Recovery Project; table 2).

+9. With these resources and the funds provided for the general fiscal support, donors directly supported more than ten Government institutions, including:

+- Federation Customs Administration (US\$11.6 million from the EC, USAID and others); - Federation Tax Administration (US\$1.8 million from the U.S. Treasury and others); - Federation Payments Bureau (US\$0.4 million from the World Bank's Transition Assistance Credit); - Federation Banking Supervision Agency (US\$2.7 million from the Government of Switzerland, USAID, and others); - Federation Privatization Agency (about US\$1.5 million from USAID and the World Bank's Transition Assistance Credit); - Cantonal privatization agencies (about US\$6.0 million from the World Bank's Transition Assistance Credit); - Public finance control institutions, including financial police and a procurement monitoring and auditing unit (about US\$2.0 million from the Government of the Netherlands and the World Bank's Transition Assistance Credit); and - Cantonal budget offices (US\$2.0 million from USAID and others).
-Amount Main donors

-Support for key government institutions 61 Austria, EC, Germany, Iceland, Japan,

-Luxembourg, Netherlands, Switzerland, US,
+Amount Main donors Support for key government institutions 69 Austria, EC, Germany, Iceland, Indonesia, Ireland, Japan, Luxembourg, Netherlands, Switzerland, Turkey, UK, US, World Bank Support for social expenditures 59 Austria, Canada, EC, Ireland, Italy, Netherlands, Sweden, Switzerland, UNICEF, World Bank, Other fiscal support 148 Japan, Netherlands, and the World Bank Total 276

-World Bank

-Support for social expenditures 41 Austria, Canada, EC, Ireland, Italy, Malaysia

-Netherlands, Sweden Switzerland, UK,

-UNICEF, World Bank,

-Other fiscal support 160 Japan, Netherlands and the World Bank

-Total 262